 Define roles and responsibilities

-Agreeing which individual from each partner is responsible for specific activities is also important and roles will be defined based on the value add and expertise of respective partners.
-Be clear who are the decision makers on each team, as well as secret decision makers, or those we know we need to say ‘before major decisions can move forward (these are often the CEOs!).
-There are different tools that can support the division of responsibilities, including the RACI model which can define who is Responsible, Accountable, Consulted and Informed through each major phase of the partnership work.
+Agreeing on which individual from each partner is responsible for specific activities is also important and roles will be defined based on the value add and expertise of respective partners.
+Be clear who are the decision-makers on each team, as well as secret decision-makers, or those we know we need to say ‘before major decisions can move forward (these are often the CEOs!).
+There are different tools that can support the division of responsibilities, including the RACI model which can define who is Responsible, Accountable, Consulted, and Informed through each major phase of the partnership work.

-As part of this principle, clear governance structures and escalation processes should be agreed, outlining who would get involved at what level and on which activities.
-If something does not go as planned, both partners should agree in advance who and at what level they should escalate the issue.
-Over communication between partners is the key to success!
+As part of this principle, clear governance structures and escalation processes should be agreed upon, outlining who would get involved at what level and on which activities.
+If something does not go as planned, both partners should agree in advance on who and at what level they should escalate the issue.
+Over-communication between partners is the key to success!

 We build a wide community of women-led SMEs where they can connect, inspire each other, and access new opportunities.Ms.
 Tu Thu Hien, Chair of WISE